Purpose, Mission, and Values

-The United States Virgin Islands Peace Officer Standards and Training commonly referred to as POST, has been established according to Title 23 V.I.C. § 1201 to achieve the standards for training of all peace officers.
-The Peace Officer Standards and Training purpose is to promote a high level of professionalism and training for Peace Officers of all law enforcement agencies within the territories to protect the safety and welfare of its citizens.
+The United States Virgin Islands Peace Officer Standards and Training, commonly known as POST, were established according to Title 23 V.I.C. § 1201 to meet the standards of training for all peace officers.
+Its purpose is to promote a high level of professionalism and training for peace officers of all law enforcement agencies within the territories while protecting the safety and welfare of its citizens.

 The Peace Officers Standards and Training Council shall be comprised as follows:

 - Director of the Virgin Islands Fire Services or his/her designee;

 - Police Chiefs from the Districts of St. Croix, St. Thomas, and St. John;

 - The Director of Enforcements for the Department of Planning and Natural Resources;

 - The Director of the Department of Corrections; and